jdelak/php-twitch-interactive-game-base/readme.md

 - Create a Twitch Developer account if you don't have one yet: https://dev.twitch.tv/ (you have to activate double authentication on your twitch account before)
 - Create an application and get the client_id, the secret (click on "new secret" in your application management page) and at least one oAuth redirection uri
-- replace client_id, client_secret, channel and redirect_uri with yours
+- replace client_id, client_secret, channel and redirect_uri with yours in the constants.php file